- Introduction

 First way:

-- Go to the "Widgets Library" page, navigate to the "Widgets Bundle" tab, and click a "Trash" icon next to the name of the widget bundle you want to delete;
+- Click a "Trash" icon next to the name of the widgets bundle you want to delete;

 - Confirm deleting the widgets bundle in the dialog box.